walterhiggins/WMPJS/book-outline.md

    `ReferenceError: "help" is not defined`

-   This is Javascript's way of saying I don't know what 'help' is.
+   This is JavaScript's way of saying I don't know what 'help' is.

  * `js 'steve`

    `EvaluatorException: unterminated string literal`

-   This means Javascript encountered a string `'steve` which didn't have a closing quote symbol.
+   This means JavaScript encountered a string `'steve` which didn't have a closing quote symbol.
 Strings must begin and end with either a single-quote (') or a double-quote (") character.
 What's more, you can't mix them - that is - you can't start a string with a single quote and end it with a double quote.
 The Strings `'this is good'` and `"so is this"` are both valid, but the Strings `'this is bad"` and `"another bad one'` are not.

  * `js :-)`

    `EvaluatorException: syntax error`

-   Javascript will respond with a `syntax error` if it simply doesn't understand what your code.
-It's clear from this example Javascript doesn't know what a smiley is :-)
+   JavaScript will respond with a `syntax error` if it simply doesn't understand what your code.
+It's clear from this example JavaScript doesn't know what a smiley is :-)

 As you learn to program, you will encounter errors.
 One misplaced comma, quote or full-stop and the Computer will complain by 'throwing an Exception'.
 Just remember to be patient, Computers aren't as smart as us so we have to be extra careful when typing code.

 #### Term: Exception
 An Exception is something the computer did not expect - that's what makes it 'exceptional'.
-In Javascript, 'throwing an exception' is Javascript's way of saying something unexpected happened.
+In JavaScript, 'throwing an exception' is JavaScript's way of saying something unexpected happened.
 An exception will often include a 'Stack Trace'.
 The 'Stack Trace' is a breadcrumb trail of where the computer was when the exception occurred.

 #### The *var* keyword